 This unique safari offers you the chance to experience the great wonders of East Africa – the Ngorongoro Crater, often referred to as “Africa’s Garden of Eden,” the grasslands of the Serengeti Plains, the Great Rift Valley and the famous Masai Mara.
 Enjoy viewing a variety of animals during game drives that bring you an unforgettable wildlife experience.

-Kenya Migration Safari includes 5 nights in the Masai Mara National Park so you can witness this amazing event, as seen on major travel and discovery channels.
+The Kenya Migration Safari includes 5 nights in the Masai Mara National Park, so you can witness this amazing event, and see the full array of wildlife that reside in the Mara.

 KENYA PARKS & ATTRACTIONS

-Amboseli National Park located at the foot hills of the famous Mount Kilimanjaro.
-Although the park covers an area of just over 250 Sq miles.
-Amboseli National Park is a photographer’s dream with magnificent views of snow capped Mount Kilimanjaro looming near as a backdrop for vast herds of elephant.
-It is here that some of Kenya’s largest bull elephants and buffalo roam freely through lush swamplands fed by the melting snows of Kilimanjaro.
-Herds of Zebra, wildebeest and gazelle graze on the grassy plains and transverse dry, dusty lakebeds in search of water.
-Wooded areas of acacia forests offer great possibilities to photograph abundant species of bird and animal life sustained by and living among these beautiful trees.
-Amboseli is home to many of the Masai people, the proud, tall nomadic warriors, famous for their acts of bravery and heroism as they protect their herds of cattle from predators and other dangers, ever present in the African brush.
-A visit to a Masai Boma affords one the opportunity to photograph these beautiful people in their home as they have lived for hundreds of years.
+Amboseli National Park is located at the foothills of the legendary Mount Kilimanjaro.
+Although the park covers an area of roughly 250 square miles, Amboseli is considered a photographer’s dream, with magnificent views of a snow-capped Kilimanjaro looming near as a backdrop for vast herds of elephant.
+It is here that some of Kenya’s largest elephants and buffalo roam freely through lush swamp lands fed by the mountain's melting snows.
+Herds of zebra, wildebeest, and gazelle graze on the grassy plains and transverse dry, dusty lake beds in search of water.
+Wooded areas of acacia forest offer great possibilities to photograph abundant species of bird and animal life.
+Amboseli is also home to many of the Masai people, the proud nomadic warriors famous for acts of bravery and heroism.
+A visit to a Masai Boma affords one the opportunity to photograph these beautiful people in their home.

-Masai Mara National Park is possibly the greatest wildlife theater on earth!
-The most spectacular time to visit is traditionally July through October when nearly two million wildebeest, together with thousands of zebra and gazelle follow their migratory route through the Masai Mara headed toward Tanzania’s Serengeti plains.
-Elephant, hippos, zebra, Masai giraffe, wildebeest, impala, Thomson’s and Grant’s gazelle, topi, hartebeest, waterbuck, jackal, spotted hyena, lion, leopard, cheetah, crocodile, baboons and monkeys are permanent residents in the park.
-Chances are excellent of spotting many of them on any game drive.
-Masai Mara covers an area of approximately 1050 sq miles and is home to a wide variety of bird life.
-Ostrich, secretary birds, crowned cranes, hawks, eagles, marabou storks, vultures, guinea fowl and francolins are just a fraction of the nearly 400 species of birds found in the park.
-In the Mara stunning photographic possibilities are endless!
+Masai Mara is probably the greatest wildlife theater on earth!
+The most spectacular time to visit is traditionally July through October when nearly two million wildebeest, together with thousands of zebra and gazelle, follow their migratory route through the Masai Mara headed toward Tanzania’s Serengeti plains.
+Elephants, hippos, zebra, Masai giraffe, wildebeest, impala, topi, hartebeest, buffalo, jackal, spotted hyena, lion, leopard, cheetah, crocodile, baboons and monkeys are all permanent residents in the park.
+The chances of spotting many of them on a game drive are excellent.
+The Mara covers an area of approximately 1050 sq miles and is home to a wide variety of bird life also.
+Ostrich, crowned cranes, hawks, eagles, marabou storks, vultures, and francolins are just a fraction of the nearly 400 species of birds found in the park.
+In the Mara, stunning photographic possibilities are endless!

 Aqua fresh mountain air, the glorious views, peace and tranquility.
 This, the country’s highest mountain sits astride the Equator.
 This National Park skirts the 10,500 feet contour and encompasses three principal zones upwards.
 First, bamboo jungle and thick mountain forests dress the vast gentleslpoes; then the alpines zone with its giant vegetation, including the Giant Groundsei, towering some 18 feet in height.
 Finally the rock peaks perpetually clad in glaciers and snowfields.
 Game is best spotted below the park boundary in and around the forest from the Mountain Lodge.